Home > Wood workers in Picardy

 Artisanal company

-L’Atelier d’Ebénisterie located in Vignacourt, Northern France, is an artisanal cabinetmaking company created by M. Jean-Luc Godard.
-He holds the title of Master Craftsman, awarded by the Chamber of Trades of the Somme department; woodworking is a family tradition.
+L’Atelier d’Ébénisterie, located in Vignacourt, Northern France, is a family-owned artisanal cabinetmaking company founded by Mr. Jean-Luc Godard, a Master Craftsman recognized by the Chamber of Trades of the Somme department.
+Woodworking runs deep in the family tradition.

 - Contemporary and designer furniture,